Andy-Python-Programmer/aero/README.md

 Check out [ROADMAP.md](ROADMAP.md) for this month's roadmap.

 # How to Build and Run Aero

+Please make sure you have a **unix-like** host system before building Aero.
+If you are using windows, its highly recommended to use WSL 2.

 ## Dependencies
 Before building Aero, you need the following things installed: